 Your hospital bag checklist for labor

 - Chapstick: Lips get super dry during labor because of all the heavy breathing.
-Definitely bring this and put your partner in charge of making sure you use it/offering it
+Definitely bring this and put your partner in charge of making sure you use it

 - Hospital gown: You don’t have to bring this, but some mamas like to bring their own gown instead of using the one provided